TheCoCe/EnforceAudioDevice/README.md

 - Download the latest version from the [Releases](https://github.com/TheCoCe/EnforceAudioDevice/releases/latest)
 - Move the `EnforceAudioDevice.exe` to your preferred location (this will generate files, so you might want to place it into a folder)
 - Start the application
-- Open the newly created config file and set the `SoundVolumeViewPath":` to your exe path.
-E.g. `C:\Programs\SoundVolumeView.exe`
+- Open the newly created config file (click the tray icon, choose Config → Open Config) and set the `SoundVolumeViewPath":` to your exe path, e.g. `C:\Programs\SoundVolumeView\SoundVolumeView.exe`
-- Add applications to the config file and set your preferred audio device per app, e.g.:
+- Add applications to the config file and set your preferred audio device per app.
+The name should be the name of the exe file e.g.:
 ```json
 "Apps": {
     "firefox": { "Device": "System" },